sindhujaalladi/ConsumeService/README.md

 # ConsumeService

-Here i have implemented circuit breaker using resilience4j
+Here i have implemented circuit breaker using resilience4j I have consumed NotificationService and Email Service and implemented circuit breaker

 we can implement circuit breakerusing spring cloud netflix starter but now its deeprecated so now implemented using resilience4j for this 3 starter dependecies needs to be added .